tytydraco/yessleep/out/I_married_and_killed_my_now_exwife_I_dont_regret_it_one_bit.md

 We already knew who Rich Girl was.
 Her parents made more money than the Queen.
 At least, that’s what the rumour was in class.
 Rich Girl was *rich* rich, which meant she was either a celebrity, or a long lost princess.

-In reality, her father, Jason Song, had bought our little coastal town.
+In reality, her father, Jason Lockhart, had bought our little coastal town.
 Rich girl plucked the candy bar from the boys, and initiated a truce, splitting it four ways instead.

-I did try to argue that I saw it first, but the girl insisted on us sharing.

 It was when she was handing out chunks of chocolate, did we share our names, grinning at each other with chocolatey mouths.